 Mosquitto Configuration

-The Mosquitto configuration is stored in the file ‘mosquitto.conf’ which, in the case of Windows, is in the location where you have installed Mosquitto, and in Linux in ‘etc/mosquito’.
+Mosquitto’s configuration is saved in the ‘mosquitto.conf’ file, which in the case of Windows is in the location where you installed Mosquitto, and in Linux in ‘etc/mosquitto’.

 The ‘mosquitto.conf’ file is divided into sections, which control the main aspects of the broker.
 For more information, consult the documentation at https://mosquitto.org/man/mosquitto-conf-5.html